Green Lake, Wisconsin

-Green Lake is a city in and county seat of Green Lake County, Wisconsin, United States.
+Green Lake is a city in, and the county seat of, Green Lake County, Wisconsin, United States.
 The city had a population of 1,001 in the 2020 census.
 It is located on the north side of Green Lake.
 The Town of Green Lake is located on the south side of Big Green Lake, opposite the city.

 Geography

-According to the United States Census Bureau, the city has a total area of 2.06 sqmi, of which, 1.79 sqmi is land and 0.27 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 2.06 sqmi, of which 1.79 sqmi is land and 0.27 sqmi is water.
 Green Lake is the second deepest inland lake overall in Wisconsin, second only to the man-made Wazee Lake near Black River Falls.
 Measuring 239 feet deep at its greatest depth, Green Lake is the deepest natural inland lake in the state of Wisconsin.